MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/codeunit/codeunit-run-method.md

 ## Transaction semantics

-When the return value of the Codeunit.Run method is used (eg. using the *if Codeunit.Run() then* pattern), any changes done to the database will be committed at the end of the codeunit, unless an error occurs.
+When the return value of the Codeunit.Run method is used, for example when using the `if Codeunit.Run() then` pattern, any changes done to the database will be committed at the end of the codeunit, unless an error occurs.

-As for using the **CommitBehavior** attribute together with *if Codeunit.Run()*, if you are already in a transaction you must commit first before calling Codeunit.Run.
-For more information, see [CommitBehavior Attribute](../../attributes/devenv-commitbehavior-attribute.md).
+When using the `CommitBehavior` attribute together with the `if Codeunit.Run() then` pattern; if you're already in a transaction you must commit first before calling `Codeunit.Run`.
+For more information, see [CommitBehavior attribute](../../attributes/devenv-commitbehavior-attribute.md).

 ## Example